francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/003-Bell_and_GHZ_Tests.rst

 Bell and GHZ Tests
 ==================

-To finally settle the matter, John Bell designed a test called the Bell Test (which was later expanded into the CHSH inequality).
+To finally settle the matter of "local hidden variables," John Bell designed a test called the **Bell Test** (which was later expanded into the CHSH inequality).
 He realized that measuring both of the two entangled qubits along the same axis (e.g. the Z direction) always gave complementary responses, but that this could have a classical explanation (i.e. a concrete rule that